-There are some fantastic destinations to travel in April – all of them special for their own reasons.
+Some of the best holiday destinations in April really might surprise you.
 Whether you’re looking for some relaxing beach time, or you’re a history buff looking to explore an ancient city, April is a great time of year to travel.

 Istanbul – Compass and Fork